stenjo1/MATF_Planner/README.md

 ## Prerequisites and installations

-**The libcurl4 library should be installed as follows:
+-The libcurl4 library should be installed as follows:

 sudo apt update
 sudo apt install curl